 Consumer research and ratings firm J.D.
 Power has released its January auto sales forecast, and the trends aren’t looking the best for the industry.
 New-vehicle retail sales are projected to have a 2.4% decrease compared to January 2018.
 This is the third consecutive year in which retail sales have declined at the beginning of the year.
 But even though sales are down, individual transaction prices are increasing, which is helping manufacturers to maintain their profits.

 At the moment, the market appears to be tilting in favor of the consumer.
-But it’s worth looking more deeply at the specs.
+But there are more questions than just whether or not to buy.
 Should buyers apply for financing from banks, credit unions or manufacturers?
 Which manufacturers offer the best financing and leasing terms?
 How do interest rates compare for new versus used vehicles?

 You don’t need a certain credit score to lease a car.
 The average credit score among new lessees has ranged from 715 to 722 over the past five years, according to Experian.
 But people with credit scores below 580 have taken out roughly 13% of the auto loans and leases over the past decade, according to data from Equifax.
 And more than 7% of new leases go to people with credit scores of 300 to 600.
 Such scores are firmly within “bad credit” territory, which just goes to show that a low score won’t completely prevent you from leasing a new set of wheels.